furycd001/furycd001.github.io/content/posts/the-things-we-save.md

 Every day, we're presented with an almost endless stream of things to look at.
 Photographs, videos, articles, music, wallpapers, recipes, memes, tutorials, books, collections, archives, recommendations and countless other little pieces of information constantly pass in front of us.
 Most of it is completely meaningless, and yet somehow we can still find ourselves wanting to save some of it.

-We may come across an image and think, *I really like that*, or find a video and think, *I should download that before it disappears.* We may even discover a collection of photographs and immediately start thinking about how nice it would be to have the whole thing sitting safely on a local drive.
+We may come across an image and think, I really like that, or find a video and think, I should download that before it disappears.
+We may even discover a collection of photographs and immediately start thinking about how nice it would be to have the whole thing sitting safely on a local drive.
 So we download it, put it into a folder and carry on with our lives, perhaps never looking at it again.

 ## The strange desire to possess the internet

 I think part of the problem is that the internet has made collecting almost effortless.
 There was a time when keeping something meant making an active decision.
 You bought a book because you wanted to read it.
 You bought a CD because you wanted to listen to it.
 You bought a game because you wanted to play it.
 You took a photograph because you wanted to remember something.

 Now, saving something can take less than a second.
-Usually, it's just a case of right-clicking, choosing *Save image* and being done with it.
+Usually, it's just a case of right-clicking, choosing Save image and being done with it.
 Because it costs almost nothing to do, we rarely stop to ask ourselves whether we actually want the thing.
-We simply don't want to lose it, or perhaps we just think, *Hey, I want that.*
+We simply don't want to lose it, or perhaps we just think, Hey, I want that.

 That distinction is quite important.